lemonade-thinking/lemonade-thinking/README.md

 - 👋 Hi, I’m @lemonade-thinking
 - 👀 I’m interested in data analytics, scientific computing and modelling, machine-learning, data management and web development.
-- 🌱 I’m currently learning ML and web development.
-- 💞️ I’m looking to collaborate on web development.

 <!---
 lemonade-thinking/lemonade-thinking is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.